jskov/openapi-jaxrs-client/README.md

 ## Testing

-In Eclipse, add build/e2e as a source folder to get easy access to test output.
+In Eclipse, add build/e2e as a source folder (and exclude **/*.java) to get easy access to test output.